 Named driver: This is someone who, as well as the policyholder, is covered to drive the car on an insurance policy.

-There’s no reason you can’t insure a car without being the owner.
+There’s no reason you can’t insure a car you don’t own.
 And sometimes you can insure a car without being the registered keeper.
 But ultimately it comes down to the insurer.

-Usually, when you try to buy insurance, you’ll be asked if you’re the owner as well as being asked if you’re the registered keeper.
+Usually, when you buy insurance, you’ll be asked if you’re the owner as well as being asked if you’re the registered keeper.

 All this terminology can get a bit confusing.
 We’ve gone into more detail about registered keepers and owners elsewhere.